Truffles are a rich and elegant, bite-sized petit four made from a velvety

 While you can simply roll the

-chocolate.
-To temper the chocolate we are using the two step "seed" temper.
+soft Ganache center.
+To temper the chocolate, we are using the two step "seed" temper

 You will need a chocolate thermometer as a regular candy thermometer does